Which place is cheaper, Cesky Krumlov or Bucharest?

 The summer brings many poeple to Bucharest as well as Cesky Krumlov.
 Many visitors come to Bucharest in the summer for the city activities and the family-friendly experiences.

 In July, Bucharest is generally a little warmer than Cesky Krumlov.
-Temperatures in Bucharest average around 23°C (73°F), and Cesky Krumlov stays around 20°C (68°F).
+Daily temperatures in Bucharest average around 23°C (73°F), and Cesky Krumlov fluctuates around 20°C (68°F).

 The sun comes out a lot this time of the year in Cesky Krumlov.
 People are often attracted to the plentiful sunshine in Bucharest this time of the year.
 In the summer, Bucharest often gets more sunshine than Cesky Krumlov.
 Bucharest gets 289 hours of sunny skies this time of year, while Cesky Krumlov receives 227 hours of full sun.